 ARTICLE VI-MEETINGS

-Meetings of the CCI shall be publicized in advance of the meeting date in accordance with state law.
-The CCI shall .
+Meetings of the CCI shall be publicized in advance of the meeting date and conducted in accordance with applicable state and local law.
+The CCI shall have a regularly scheduled meeting each month at a designated time and place.

 ARTICLE VII - PRESIDING OFFICER

-.
-The Chair and the Vice Chair of the CCI shall be elected
+The Chair and the Vice Chair of the CCI shall be elected from its membership as soon as practicable each calendar year.
+The Chair, and when appropriate the Vice Chair, will preside over all CCI meetings.